lmeira2001/BlackJack-Text-Based-Python/README.md

-Simple text based BlackJack game.
+Simple text-based BlackJack game.

+Run main.py to play the game.

 RULES OF THE GAME: